heptarch/heptarch.github.io/drafts/demon.md

 The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
-His eyes bulge, and beads of sweat form, perhaps the fire or the rapidity of consumption.
+His eyes bulge, and beads of sweat form, perhaps from the fire or his rapidity of consumption.
 He explains: "They couldn't have that, of course, so here I am.
 Ha!
-In this great grand stellar prison.
+In this great grand stellar bego.
 Ha!
 You understand?"
-Ellen realizes they have been talking for hours.
+Ellen senses they have been talking for hours.
-There is plate of scone crumbs beside them.
+There is a plate of crumbs beside them.
 Rumpelstiltskin clicks his fingers and the scones reappear.
 "The entropy bank is confined by the potential so the scaling kills you.